WakiMak/trentent.github.io-forked/_posts/2017-06-28-remove-ghost-devices-natively-with-powershell.md

   - scripting
   - Target Device
 ---
-We&#8217;ve been looking at using [Base Image Scripting Framework](https://www.loginconsultants.com/de/news/tech-update/item/base-image-script-framework-bis-f) (BISF) as our new preparation and personalization platform for our PVS farm. Â In our current world we have a bunch of features and tweaks that are not apart of BISF so I&#8217;ve been writing some additions so that we achieve feature parity.
+We've been looking at using [Base Image Scripting Framework](https://www.loginconsultants.com/de/news/tech-update/item/base-image-script-framework-bis-f) (BISF) as our new preparation and personalization platform for our PVS farm. Â In our current world we have a bunch of features and tweaks that are not apart of BISF so I've been writing some additions so that we achieve feature parity.

-One of the features I wanted to take a good hard look at was removing &#8216;Ghost&#8217; devices &#8212; or devices that aren&#8217;t present in your system. Â Ghost devices look like this:
+One of the features I wanted to take a good hard look at was removing 'Ghost' devices - or devices that aren't present in your system. Â Ghost devices look like this:

 <img class="aligncenter size-full wp-image-2489" src="http://theorypc.ca/wp-content/uploads/2017/06/ghostDevices.png" alt="" width="476" height="663" srcset="http://theorypc.ca/wp-content/uploads/2017/06/ghostDevices.png 476w, http://theorypc.ca/wp-content/uploads/2017/06/ghostDevices-215x300.png 215w" sizes="(max-width: 476px) 100vw, 476px" />

 Our current world accomplishes this task by [using a script written by Simon Price and devcon.exe](https://www.getsurreal.com/vmware/vm-vmware/remove-nonpresent-devices?v=47e5dceea252). Â There is nothing wrong with this method per se but BISF is native Powershell and I want to stick to that without having outside dependencies. Â Can this requirement be achieved with nothing but PowerShell? Â Fortunately, google came to [rescue and pointed me here](https://gist.github.com/aboersch/a027f8757348bdacbcbb5aa85612d045). Â A script written byÂ Alexander Boersch got me 80% of the way there (whoo hoo!). Â He wrote the method and ability to access setupapi.dll which gives us the functions and methods necessary to query and manipulate devices in Device Manager. Â PowerShell is supposed to have the ability to do C# code natively and his example was perfect for taking me where I needed to go.

-#### How does it work? Â What&#8217;s the output?
+#### How does it work? Â What's the output?

 <pre class="lang:ps decode:true">. "removeGhosts.ps1" -listDevicesOnly</pre>